 CA’s appreciation of the vibrant array of individuals and the variety of cultures that contribute to life on campus is rooted in the knowledge that diversity doesn’t arise from one sector of the population.
-Rather, diversity at CA is a picture of the whole, a reflection of the complexity and richness that results when students and adults come together, carrying stories of their individual origins, cultures, and backgrounds, and testing out their own unique identities through the contrasts and commonalities that they recognize between themselves and the larger school community.
+Rather, diversity at CA is a picture of the whole, a reflection of the complexity and richness that result when students and adults come together, carrying stories of their individual origins, cultures, and backgrounds, and testing out their own unique identities through the contrasts and commonalities that they recognize between themselves and the larger school community.

 Imani Perry ’90, a professor at Princeton’s Center for African American Studies, speaking with CA students.

-During the academic year, the Community and Equity team plans a series of monthly programs that take place during the school day and involve the entire school community in presentations and discussions.
+During the academic year, the Community and Equity (C&E) team plans a series of monthly programs that take place during the school day and involve the entire school community in presentations and discussions.
 These events and conversations bring students, faculty, and staff together to examine identity, build community, challenge inequity, and support social justice activism.

 The Community and Equity team provides support to the school’s many affinity groups, cultural clubs, and social justice organizations, which gather weekly to nurture students and adults, provide comfortable settings for exploring a shared culture, and educate the larger community about political causes.

 Concord Academy students in an MLK Day student-led workshop.